 - Names of other editors who have contributed to video (if applicable, where other editors have edited sections of the video or collaborated)

 - Video Sources (if over 5 just use ‘various’)

 - Video Category (if unsure just say ‘not sure’)

 - URL (link to video for online submission only)

 If you’re sending a hard copy (DVD/USB) please send it to:

-Ben Holton (AMV Competition)
+Jeremiah Billing (AMV Competition)

 Please note if you send a hard copy you will not get the DVD back.

 USB can be collected if you attend the convention, but is not preferred.